AlexanderIbrahim1/pimc-sim/PLAN.md

   - total 3B potential: -6.6980686797e+01 K = -4.65536035e+01 wvn

 ### I recompiled the old simulation code, and got simulations running on it
-[NOTE:PROBABLY_NOT] 1.
+[NOTE:NOT_THE_REASON] 1.
 The new code's 2B energy is slightly less negative than the old code's 2B energy
   - when simulating at rho = 0.026 ANG^{-3}, P = 64, N = 180

 The old code only includes energies if the centroids are within a certain distance